Ferdinand | EducationGhana |August 27|Return to OLD Curriculum: GES announces deferment in the Implementation of CCP Curriculum, blames COVID-19

 Get the WAEC BECE, WASSCE, NTC Licensure Exam, and Teachers’ Promotion Exam Past Questions HERE

-Download Teachers Guide on SBC and CCP Curriculums HERE
+Download the Teachers Guide on SBC and CCP Curriculums HERE

 ♥Copyright Notice: Content on This Website is Copyright Protected.
 No Part of this Content should be Reproduced without the Consent of the Author(s) or Recognition to the source of the Content.© 2020 Ellis Multimedia: EducationGhana.org: All Rights Reserved.♥